 However, if they’re not forthcoming, you can still make these with chopped dark plums.

-(You can now watch how to make Muffins in our Cookery School video below).
+Watch how to make Muffins in our Cookery School Video

 This recipe is from Delia's Cakes.
 Makes 6 large muffins